 GEICO Military Service Award honoree's dream of being a Marine was nearly derailed

-FORT WORTH, Texas, May 14, 2019 – Military service is in U.S. Marine Staff Sgt.
+FORT WORTH, T.X., May 14, 2019 – Military service is in U.S. Marine Staff Sgt.
 Gregory Bogaczyk's blood.
 The Blossburg, Pennsylvania, native's maternal grandfather was a WWII Navy sailor; his father served in the Air Force, and his brother was in both the Army and Air Force National Guard.

 Staff Sgt.
 Bogaczyk always knew he wanted to follow in their footsteps, but he faced a threat that his dream of serving his country would never come true.

 "I originally enlisted in 2004, but I was sent home shortly after arriving at boot camp because of a large bone cyst in my jaw," he recalled.

 Disappointed but not deterred, Staff Sgt.
 Bogaczyk was medically-cleared to re-enlist in 2006 after undergoing surgeries.
 It was all worth it, he said.